Understanding the Challenges in Iterative Generative Optimization with LLMs: Atari Details

 The DQN and PPO curves in Figure~\ref{fig:atari-training-efficiency} were produced with object-centric variants of CleanRL~\citep{huang2022cleanrl}.
 We adapted an existing library rather than building a custom deep RL stack from scratch.
 In these runs, a master's student in Computer Science implemented the object-centric baselines in roughly three days, and the subsequent training, debugging, and result collection took about two weeks.
 The goal was to obtain reasonable neural baselines with modest engineering effort, not to carry out an exhaustive baseline-optimization campaign.

 All deep RL agents used object-centric inputs from OCAtari~\citep{delfosse2024ocatari} rather than raw pixels.
 For the neural baselines, the object information was converted into numeric features and fed to multilayer perceptrons, rather than passed as the raw Python dictionary used by the LLM agent.
-The main implementation files were the shared object wrapper \texttt{obj\_atari\_env.py}\footnote{\url{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_atari_env.py}} together with the training scripts \texttt{obj\_dqn\_atari.py}\footnote{\url{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_dqn_atari.py}} and \texttt{obj\_ppo\_cleanrl.py}.\footnote{\url{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_ppo_cleanrl.py}} Both inherited most algorithmic hyperparameters from the corresponding CleanRL implementations.
+The main implementation files were the shared object wrapper \texttt{obj\_atari\_env.py}\footnote{\anonurl{https://anonymous.4open.science/r/cleanrl_obj_centric-822B/cleanrl/obj_atari_env.py}{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_atari_env.py}} together with the training scripts \texttt{obj\_dqn\_atari.py}\footnote{\anonurl{https://anonymous.4open.science/r/cleanrl_obj_centric-822B/cleanrl/obj_dqn_atari.py}{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_dqn_atari.py}} and \texttt{obj\_ppo\_cleanrl.py}.\footnote{\anonurl{https://anonymous.4open.science/r/cleanrl_obj_centric-822B/cleanrl/obj_ppo_cleanrl.py}{https://github.com/ameliakuang/cleanrl_obj_centric/blob/master/cleanrl/obj_ppo_cleanrl.py}} Both inherited most algorithmic hyperparameters from the corresponding CleanRL implementations.
 We did not run a broad hyperparameter sweep or a systematic search over network families.
 The architecture changes we made were limited to a few hand-chosen MLP size adjustments that varied by game; for example, we used a smaller DQN encoder for Pong and larger ones for harder games such as Breakout and Space Invaders.
 Each run used 10M environment steps, and the experiment launch scripts ran five seeds per game.

 All runs were executed on a single machine with 48 CPUs, 96 logical CPUs, and 8 NVIDIA A100-SXM4-40GB GPUs.
 Although the machine had 8 GPUs, each individual training job used only one 40GB A100.
 The remaining GPUs were used to run other jobs concurrently, not to accelerate a single run with multi-GPU training.
 Reported wall-clock times therefore reflect straightforward single-job, single-GPU training.
 This is the intended interpretation of Figure~\ref{fig:atari-training-efficiency}: the comparison is against practical object-centric deep RL baselines implemented with limited tuning, rather than against the fastest achievable DQN or PPO systems.
 We use this to represent what a single developer can achieve in a reasonable amount of time.